Tyrn/wei/the-insider-en.typ

      Krasnov took a battered yellowish newspaper from a desk drawer and gave it to  Bemish.
-The  newspaper was local and Bemish was only able to make out Shavash's picture and he was barely able to get the paper's name - Red Star.
+The  newspaper was local and Bemish was only able to make out Shavash's picture and he was barely able to get the paper's name---Red Star.
 On the picture, Shavash appeared from the waist up, presenting an outrageous sight  with a girl,  dressed only in  a  band, coquettishly  tied around her neck.